AppThreat/atom-tools/README.md

   convert [options]

 Options:
-  -f, --format=FORMAT              Destination format [default: "openapi3.1.0"]
+  -f, --format=FORMAT              Destination format [default: "openapi3.0.1"]
-  -u, --usages-slice=USAGES-SLICE  Usages slice file -t, --type=TYPE                  Origin type of source on which the atom slice was generated. [default: "java"] -o, --output-file=OUTPUT-FILE    Output file [default: "openapi_from_slice.json"] -h, --help                       Display help for the given command.
+  -u, --usages-slice=USAGES-SLICE  Usages slice file -t, --type=TYPE                  Origin type of source on which the atom slice was generated. [default: "java"] -o, --output-file=OUTPUT-FILE    Output file [default: "openapi_from_slice.json"] -s, --server=SERVER              The server url to be included in the server object.
+  -h, --help                       Display help for the given command.
 When no command is given display help for the list command.
   -q, --quiet                      Do not output any message.
   -V, --version                    Display this application version.